-ZaSu Pitts (named after her two maiden aunts, Eliza and Susan) was born in Kansas in January of 1894 and when she was five, her father died.
-Her mother decided to move ZaSu, her two older brothers and herself to Santa Cruz, a small beach town on the Northern California coast and they ran a boarding house there.
-Business, however, was mostly seasonal so with money very tight, ZaSu decided, like so many other young women in the teens, to try her luck in the movies.
-She had a couple of small roles in a few short films behind her when she went to nearby Pleasanton where Mary Pickford was filming Rebecca of Sunnybrook Farm.
-ZaSu was cast as an extra and then followed the company back to Los Angeles.
+Born in Kansas on January 3, 1894, ZaSu (pronounced zay-zoo) was named after her father’s two sisters, Eliza and Susan.
+ZaSu was five when her father died and her mother decided to move ZaSu, her two older brothers and herself to Santa Cruz, a small beach town on the Northern California coast.
+They ran a boarding house there, but money was very tight so ZaSu, like so many other young women in the teens, left home to try her luck in the movies.
+She had found small roles in a few short films when she went to nearby Pleasanton where Mary Pickford was filming Rebecca of Sunnybrook Farm.
+ZaSu was cast as an extra in the film and then followed the company back to Los Angeles.

 Frances Marion was finishing the script for Mary’s next film, A Little Princess, when a young man from the casting office called to say he was bringing over “a maiden fairer than Aphrodite” for her consideration.
-He walked in a few minutes later escorting a thin, awkward young woman with enormous eyes and Frances’s first reaction was to think that she looked like “a trapped little animal.”
-But when the man said, “beauty like this should not go unnoticed,” Frances threw him out of her office and admonished the girl, now with tears in her eyes, to pay no attention him. [i]
+He walked in a few minutes later escorting a thin, awkward young woman with enormous eyes and Frances’s first reaction was to be reminded of “a trapped little animal.”
+But when the man said, “beauty like this should not go unnoticed,” Frances threw him out and admonished the girl, now with tears in her eyes, to pay no attention to him. [i]

-“Tell me about yourself,” Frances said in an effort to make her comfortable and without any evidence of self-pity, the visitor talked about her early childhood in Kansas, her father’s death and the family’s move to Santa Cruz.
+“Tell me about yourself,” Frances said in an effort to make her comfortable and, without any evidence of self-pity, the visitor talked about her early childhood in Kansas, her father’s death and the family’s move to Santa Cruz.
 She had found some work with Universal, but had little luck at other studios.
 Zasu told Frances that she had even met D.W.
-Griffith, but he said she looked too much like Lillian Gish to be in any of his pictures.
-It was the nicest thing anyone had ever said to her.
+Griffith, “but he said she looked too much like Lillian Gish to be in any of his pictures.
+It was the nicest thing anyone had ever said to her.”[ii]

-As Frances watched and listened, she didn’t know whether to laugh or cry and it occurred to her that others might be touched as she was.
+As Frances watched and listened, she didn’t know whether to laugh or cry and it occurred to her that audiences might be touched as she was.
 There was a part in A Little Princess for a young maid called a slavey and Frances went to Mary with the idea of casting ZaSu.
-When Mary heard the whole story, including the remarks made by the man from the casting office, she approved immediately. [ii]
+When Mary heard the whole story, including the derogatory remarks, she approved immediately. [iii]